Create a Managed Kubernetes cluster on a dedicated server

 -

-Enter a name for the cluster.
-The name will appear in the names of the cluster objects: node groups, nodes, balancers, networks, and disks.
+Enter a cluster name.
+The name will be used in cluster object names: node groups, nodes, load balancers, networks, and disks.
 For example, if the cluster name is

 -